Non-Resident Bank Accounts: Hidden Freeze Risks

 Over time, the business evolves.
 Revenue grows.
 Client geography shifts.
 Transaction patterns change.
 But the bank's profile of the account may still reflect the original application.
 The gap between what the bank expects and what actually occurs widens incrementally, without any single transaction crossing a clear line.

 This is structural drift — and it is common enough in non-resident banking to be a characteristic, not an anomaly.
+The entity-income mismatch analysis maps this pattern across entity structures more broadly: the gap between what was declared and what actually occurs widens incrementally.

 Review triggers are rarely transparent

 The account holder cannot see these triggers.
 There is no dashboard for regulatory risk.
 The first indication of a review is often the request itself — a letter, an email, a phone call asking for documentation that may not exist in the form requested.
+The documentation gap analysis maps what authorities actually see when these requests surface — and why the gap between what founders believe they have and what is actually available defines the outcome.

 For non-resident accounts, these reviews can surface questions that go beyond the specific transaction or activity that triggered them.
 They may examine the entire basis of the banking relationship: why the account exists in this jurisdiction, what substance the entity has here, how the business purpose aligns with actual activity.